How to Make a Pallet Herb Planter

 Step 8 - Get Labelling

-You'll need some sort of label for your herb planter so you don't forget which herb is which, and it just adds that finishing touch!
-In this example, they have bought small chalk boards and a liquid chalk pen from Amazon to write the herb names and attach to the wood.
-You could also paint each part of the wood black and then write/paint the names on in white.
+Don’t forget to label your herbs—it’s a practical touch that also adds charm to your planter!
+In this example, small chalkboards and a liquid chalk pen from Amazon were used to write the herb names and attach them directly to the wood.
+Alternatively, you could paint sections of the wood black and write or stencil the herb names in white for a bold, rustic finish.

 Step 9 - ENJOY!

 We'd love to see your finished Herb Planter!
-Make sure you tag @stonezoneandlandscapingcentre in your Facebook posts so we can see!
+Make sure you tag @StoneZoneAndLandscapingSupplies in your Facebook posts so we can see!